PHTS is granted an International Classification of Diseases (ICD) Code! - Click here for more information.

 PHTS is a rare syndrome caused by a germline heterozygous pathogenic mutation in the Phosphatase and Tensin Homolog (PTEN) tumour suppressor gene.
 Most PTEN mutations are inherited in a family for generations, following an autosomal dominant pattern, but 10-45% of cases are due to new (de novo) mutations1.

-There are currently limited clear data supporting a genotype-phenotype correlation.
+There are currently limited clear data supporting a genotype-phenotype correlation in PHTS.
 Further, cases of both BRRS and CS have been reported within families where individuals have the same PTEN mutation3.
 Age and gender also influence clinical presentation.

 Clinical manifestations

-PHTS has a range of clinical manifestations (see Box 1), with the most common being macrocephaly (>90% patients) and increased lifetime risk of cancer (>85% of patients).
+PHTS has a range of clinical manifestations (see Box 1).
 Clinical symptoms and signs of PHTS vary in incidence and severity.
-Patients may present in infancy or adulthood, and there is age-related penetrance with new medical issues, such as malignancy, emerging throughout life3,4.
+Patients may present in infancy or adulthood, and there is age-related penetrance, with new medical issues, such as malignancy, emerging throughout life3,4.

 Box 1: Clinical manifestations of PHTS